maitreyaranade/gitbook-pub-md/DigitalDesign/DigitalSystems.md

 > = r's complement of (N-M) (answer) result is negative.
 >
 > = - (r's complement of answer) (familiar representation)
+>
+> Final carry bit acts as a sign bitt for the answer.
+>   - If carry bit = 1, then the result is positive.
+>   - If carry bit = 0, then the result is negative.

 - For eg.
   - Decimal number: